 Another preview of Visual Studio 2019, another update on the cool stuff going into it!

 We’re pleased to announce some updates to the .NET Core tools for Visual Studio 2019.
 You can try these changes out starting with Preview 2.
+We’d love for you to try out these new features and give us feedback.

 Today, we are releasing the January 22, 2018 .NET Framework Cumulative Update for Windows 10 version 1809 and Windows Server 2019.